elignesin/WMportfolio/README.md

 - A Jupyter notebook for all  data collection and cleaning and sentiment analysis
 - A CSV file containing every tweet ID hydrated in the project (this is too big for Github but is accessible at )
 - The final report for the project

+### College Football Networks
+This was a project I did for DATA 340- Social Network Analysis, in the Spring 2021 semester.
+For the project, I looked at FBS schedule and standings data to explore which teams were "most central" to the FBS in the years of the College Football Playoff.
+The folder includes:
+- A jupyter notebook for Data Cleaning, Network Analysis, and Visualization
+- Two visualization GIFs year-to-year: One by team, the other by conference
+- A slidedeck for presentation
+- A poster (also attached to the end of the slide deck), which was the main deliverable for the project